 Rohini Pande is an economist whose research examines the economic costs and benefits of informal and formal institutions in the developing world and the role of public policy in affecting change.
 Her research focusses on gender, environmental regulation and state capacity and accountability.

-Pande is the Mohammed Kamal Professor of Public Policy at Harvard Kennedy School.
+Pande is the Rafik Hariri Professor of International Political Economy at Harvard Kennedy School.
 She co-directs the Evidence for Policy Design (EPoD) Initiative (@EPoDHarvard).
-Her work has examined how institutions - ranging from electoral to financial - can be designed to empower historically disadvantaged groups; how low-cost improvements in information collection and dissemination can enable flexible regulation and more efficient outcomes in areas as diverse as environmental protection and elections; and how biased social norms, unless challenged by public policy, can worsen individual well-being and reduce economic efficiency.
+Her work has examined how institutions - ranging from electoral to financial - can be designed to empower historically disadvantaged groups; how low-cost improvements in information collection and dissemination can enable flexible regulation and more efficient outcomes in areas as diverse as environmental protection and elections; and how biased social norms, unless challenged by public policy, can worsen individual well-being and reduce economic efficiency.<embed>

 Ending Global Poverty: Why Money Isn't Enough, (with Lucy Page), Journal of Economic Perspectives: 2018, 32(4): 173-200

 Male Social Status and Women's Work, (with Bernhardt A, Field E, Rigol N, Schaner S, Troyer-Moore C), AEA: Papers and Proceedings, 2018.
 108: 363-67.